-Eastern Hub Community Centre is home to Rachinger Gallery, a vibrant and contemporary art space located in East Geelong.
+Eastern Hub Community Centre is home to Rachinger Gallery, a vibrant, contemporary art space located in East Geelong.
 Rachinger Gallery features a changing program of exhibitions by artists both emerging and established, arts groups, schools and artists living with disability.
 Named after Norman Rachinger, former Karingal President and art teacher, the gallery is an inclusive and welcoming space that promotes new work and new ways of seeing the world.

-The Rachinger complements the creative work of Eastern Hub’s art classes and Art Studio while showcasing the depth and diversity of the visual arts in Geelong.
+The Rachinger complements the creative work of Eastern Hub’s Art Studio while showcasing the depth and diversity of the visual arts in Geelong.